- top tips

 The situation may differ with a used car warranty, because some dealerships can and will require servicing and repairs to be handled by them.

-What's covered and what's not?
+What's covered in a new car warranty and what's not?

 A warranty is not an insurance policy.